Diffusion Models for Wireless Communications: Recent Advances: Applications and Use-cases

-In AI-native communication systems, AI/ML blocks are incorporated into the transmitting and/or receiving modules such that in an E2E fashion, learning algorithms can jointly optimize the communication blocks.
-An E2E framework consists of the encoder module, the decoder module, and a communication channel in between.
-Training such E2E AI-native systems with gradient-based optimizers requires the channel to be known and differentiable to back-propagate through the system.
-However, communication channels do not necessarily follow a tractable and differentiable mathematical models---one might not have access to the channel model in real-world scenarios, but to the samples from it.
-In such scenarios, diffusion models that have already showcased a high-quality generation performance in image-based tasks, can be considered a promising solution \cite{DM_for_E2EComm}.
-Notably, diffusion models can be employed to approximate and synthetically generate the samples of communication channel and/or its derivatives for E2E training.
-To elaborate, the GenAI-aided communication system will consist of the neural encoder, the neural decoder, and the diffusion-based generative model implemented between them, replacing the channel block.
-In \cite{DM_for_E2EComm}, {it is empirically shown} that diffusion models can be employed in E2E wireless communication scenarios and that they outperform GANs. having a more stable training procedure and a better generalization ability. {Intuitively speaking, this unstable training of GANs can be considered due to their adversarial nature of training, while diffusion models only require a generative model without relying on any kind of additional discriminative neural network.}
+Future AI-native systems are assumed to extensively employ machine learning algorithms that jointly optimize the communication blocks in an E2E fashion.
+Training such systems with gradient-based optimizers requires the channel to be known and differentiable for ``backpropagating'' through the system.
+However, communication channels do not necessarily follow a tractable and differentiable mathematical models, and we might not have access to the channel distributions in real-world scenarios, but to the samples from it.
+In such scenarios, diffusion models are considered as a promising solution to generate high-quality samples of the wireless channel.
+Diffusion models can be employed to synthetically generate high-quality channel samples and/or their derivatives, which is used for E2E gradient-based training.
+Such schemes can consist of the neural encoder, the neural decoder, and the diffusion-based channel generator implemented in between the encoder and the decoder blocks, replacing the real channel.
+Then during the E2E training, the diffusion model is trained using the encoder's output (randomly sampled encoded channel inputs), and the corresponding channel outputs, and then the neural encoder-decoder pair is trained with the backpropagation path made by the channel realizations generated by the diffusion model.
+It is empirically shown in \cite{DM_for_E2EComm} that diffusion models can be employed in E2E wireless communications, outperforming GANs with a more stable training procedure and better generalization performance.